 Public APIs are often the target as common misconception that there is no authentication removes risks to the application applies commonly.
 This is also an issue that could be exploited using multiple attack vectors such as brute force attacks, credential stuffing attacks, user enumeration, or other fuzzing techniques.
 Bots and other automated techniques could end up using the victim’s precious computing resources.

 How to prevent?

 Implement size and rate limits such as number of items to be required in a single API request, or maximum number of records that can be retrieved.

 Deploying unique strategies for different services yields complexity, that leads to vulnerabilities or increased attack surface.
 Every API function call should require authorization to verify that the user requesting the data is authorized to send the request on those objects.
 This flaw is used by threat actors to find administrative functions that may be hidden otherwise and allow access to higher privilege functions.

 Keep it simple.
 Deploy a standard approach to authorize client requests and avoid function-level authorization.
 Deny all access by default, and allow explicitly.

 Mass assignment issue occurs where the lack of properties filtering allows exposure of internal variables or objects.
 Due to lack of restrictions, an endpoint may provide access to other properties outside the authorized scope allowing a threat actor to modify objects related to those parameters.
 This also illustrates the API security risk how direct mapping client inputs to internal variables can be exploited by unauthorised users.

 Define properties that a client can access and avoid direct mapping of client inputs to internal variables or object names.

-Similar to web application injection attacks, all injections i.e., OS Command injection, SQL, NoSQL, LDAP injections are part of this issue.
+Similar to web application injection attacks, all injections i.e., OS Command injection, SQL, NoSQL, LDAP injections fall under one of the notable API security risks.
 Due to the lack of strict input validation on the server-side, malicious input can make way as a query or command to enumerate backend information.